Darker97/Reddit-SQL-Databases/src/Task 3 - Query/querysIdeen.md

 4. Users that commented on a specific link has also posted to which subreddits?

-select distinct Reddit.Comments.SUBREDDIT
+select distinct Comments.SUBREDDIT
-from Reddit.Comments join (select distinct Reddit.Comments.USER
-from Reddit.Comments join Reddit.Subreddits on Reddit.Subreddits.Name = Reddit.Comments.SUBREDDIT
-where linkID = 't3_2zrn9')as test on Reddit.Comments.USER = Reddit.test.USER;
+from Comments join (select distinct Comments.USER from Comments join Subreddits on Subreddits.Name = Comments.SUBREDDIT where linkID = 't3_2zrn9')as test on Comments.USER = test.USER;

 5. Which users have the highest and lowest combined scores? (combined as the sum of all scores)